ditsing/blog-ng/_posts/2020-08-16-raft-from-an-engineering-perspective.md

 Finding "common ground" is hard.
 In my implementation this is a recursive call to the same `tryAppendEntries` function.
 The function sends an `AppendEntries` RPC and collects the response.
 In case of a disagreement, it backs up the log entry count exponentially.
 First it goes back 1 entry, then X entries, then X^2 entries etc. That way the recursion will not go too deep thanks to the aggressive "backtrack" behavior.
 It does mean a lot of the entries will be sent over the network repeatedly, which is less efficient.

 The aggressive backtrack behavior is mainly designed for the limits set by the testing framework.
-In this setup, an RPC call can be delayed by as much as 25ms.
-In an extreme test setup, the network is heavily clogged, and an election is bound to start in about 150ms after a leader has won, when one of the election timers triggers.
+In some extreme tests, an RPC can be delayed by as much as 25ms, or be dropped randomly, or never returns.
+The network is heavily clogged.
+An election is bound to start in about 150ms after a leader has won, when one of the election timers triggers.
 That means the current leader only has ~6 RPCs (150ms / 25ms) to communicate with each peer, fewer if some RPCs are randomly lost in the network.
-You really need the "backtrack" function to go from 1000 to 0 in less than 6 calls.
+The "backtrack" function really needs to go from 1000 to 0 in less than 6 calls.
 I imagine it will be tuned in a very different way, if the 95 percentile RPC latency to the same cell is less than 5ms.

 `AppendEntries` RPC are so important that they must also be monitored by a timer.
 In some RPC libraries, an RPC can fail with a timeout error, and the timeout can be set by the caller.
 Unfortunately `labrpc.go` that comes with 6.824 does not provide such a nice feature.
 I implemented the timer as part of the Heartbeat component, which checks the status of log sync before sending out heartbeats.
 If logs are not in sync, `tryAppendEntries` RPCs are triggered instead of heartbeats.

 Like heartbeats, each peer should have its own 'daemon' Go routine that is in charge of log syncing.
 The heartbeat daemon could share the same Go routine with it.
 However I did not find a way to wait for both a ticking timer and an event channel at the same time.
 Let me know if you know how to do that!
 Another thing is that my obsolete "all peers bundled together" system worked good enough.
 I did not bother to upgrade.

-# Internal RPC serving
+# Internal RPC Serving

 We talked about how to send `AppendEntries` and `RequestVote` RPCs.
 But how are those RPCs answered?

 The Raft protocol is designed in a way that the answer can be given procedurally, based on a snapshot of the core states of the receiving peer.
 There is no waiting required, except for grabbing the lock local to each peer.
 The only twist is that receiving those two RPC calls can result in a change of core states.
 If other components are designed to expect states change at any time, there is nothing to worry about.

-# External RPC serving
+# External RPC Serving

 Only the leader serves external clients.
 Each peer should forward "start a new log entry" requests to the current leader.
 This part is not required by 6.824 and not implemented.